atculpepper/personal-changelog/README.md

 This is a personal changelog of my updates.
 Not everything is code.
 I am following Scott Bromander's example to create visability around my behaviors and habits.

 ---
+#### Thursday, July 23, 2020
+- Attended Power To Fly virtual Job Fair
+- Reading through Material UI docs and worked on appbar/header for new-bucket

+---
 #### Wednesday, July 22, 2020
 - HackerRank problems Day 5 & 6 (Strings and Arrays)
-- Attended a React meetup for building UIs (Plasmic)
+- Attended a React meetup for building UIs (Plasmic).
+Signed up for Plasmic.
+- started "new-bucket," a style upgrade of "bucket-app" incorporating Material UI.
+Bootstrapped with create-react-app, built out server and Header component.

 ---
 #### Tuesday, July 21, 2020